 If you’re a competitive person who thrives in an environment driven by achievement, you may enjoy a career in sales.
 Salespeople aren’t the types to just go to work, punch the clock, and go home.
-They thrive on competition – whether it is with himself or herself, colleagues in the office, or rival organizations.
+They thrive on competition – whether it is with:

-At the end of the day, a successful salesperson is the one that meets their sales goals.
+At the end of the day, you’re a successful salesperson if you’ve met your sales goals.
 Salespeople are beholden to numbers.
-It’s one of the few professions that requires a specific target is met in order to keep your job.
+It’s one of the few professions that requires you to meet a specific target to keep your job.
 Top-notch salespeople are driven by meeting monthly, quarterly, and annual sales goals.

 Successful salespeople will tell you that one of the most important contributors to success is the ability to build strong relationships through strong interpersonal communication.
 Gone are the days of the pushy salesperson with the slick talk and overbearing demeanor.
 High-level sales require strong active listening and the ability to build trust.
 All existing and potential clients are unique individuals with distinct needs, wants, and personalities.
 An adept salesperson is excellent at communicating with different types of people from various backgrounds while maintaining a professional and friendly demeanor.

 As a salesperson, your days are spent meeting with existing clients, developing leads, and performing a host of other duties.
-Multitasking is a huge part of the job, and you have to be able to adapt quickly and devote your time and energy to multiple tasks – often at the same time.
-Some individuals that are too plodding and linear in their habits can have a difficult time with this and may not enjoy the work that is often part of a salesperson’s day.
+Multitasking is a huge part of the job.
+You have to be able to adapt quickly and devote your time and energy to multiple tasks – often at the same time.
+If you are too plodding and linear in your habits, you can have a difficult time with this.
+You may not enjoy the work that is often part of a salesperson’s day.